RemedyIT/Inprovise/README.md

 Inprovise fixes these problems by...

-- working directly over SSH, all you need is a box that you can connect to
+- working directly over standardized protocols (SSH by default), all you need is a box that you can connect to
 - Inprovise maintains a simple (JSON) file based registry of your infrastructure
 - scripting definitions can all go in a single file (although Inprovise supports modularization) and most servers can be configured in ~50 lines
 - scripts are defined in a ruby based DSL that consists of a very small number of basic commands to learn
+- Inprovise only requires a minimum operations (for cmd execution and file management) to be supported for any OS the details of which are abstracted through configurable handlers
-- Inprovise makes no assumptions about the underlying OS except to assume it supports SSH
+- apart from the protocol and minimal operation set Inprovise makes no assumptions about the underlying OS
-- Inprovise is extensible and adding platform specific features like package manger support can be achieved in a dozen or so lines.
+- Inprovise is extensible and adding platform specific features like package manager support can be achieved in a small amount of code using the core support

 What problems is Inprovise avoiding?